What is an Unfit Parent?

 When it comes to mental illness and/or substance abuse, a judge needs all the fact before making a ruling.
 If there is a chance of harm coming to the child because of the parent’s behavior, the judge can order supervised visitations and/or award custody to the other parent.

 Factors That Can Result in an “Unfit” Ruling

 Parental abuse and neglect are the primary causes for a judge to rule that a parent is unfit.
 Abuse can include physical, emotional, sexual, and verbal behavior.
 The harm caused by psychological and emotional abuse can follow a child for a lifetime.

 The court will also consider neglect when ruling on a parent’s fitness.
 Neglect can include insufficient food for the child to develop properly, not enough clothes, or the lack of reasonable shelter.
-A parent taking a child to a homeless shelter won’t likely be considered neglectful but providing unsafe living conditions that involve insect infestations or health hazards may have the parent ruled unfit.
-This can include free access to guns or drugs.
-In some cases, a parent alienating the child against the other parent may be considered parental neglect.

 - Failure to provide adequate medical care.

 - Failure to enroll or keep the child in school.